 - Ensure that venting in your gas heater is properly working.

 The best tankless water heater can serve you for twenty years or more without experiencing any problems.
 However, failing to service your unit and to troubleshoot problems promptly can drastically lower its service life.
 And as noted in the above tankless water heater reviews, some problems can damage your unit in just a matter of weeks, such as a burnt burner.
-All the same, tankless water heaters are the only sure bet for someone who wants an energy efficient and well performing water heater.
+All the same, tankless water heaters are the only sure bet for someone who wants an energy efficient and a well performing water heater.
 They are also easier to maintain, and better yet they can serve you for very many years.